 By 1984 there were two faculty with release time for athletics, one full time faculty, and four graduate assistants.
 The program was accessible to any students who met the minimal qualifications for admission.
 Student admission to the program stayed constant at 20-22 students.

 By 1991 there were over 100 students seeking one of the 15 available seats.
 There were two full time faculty and a new position, head athletic trainer, was created.
 There were three graduate assistants.
 In 1992-1993 two additional graduate assistants were employed to assist with mentoring of students.
 During the 1992-1993 academic year, despite financial constraints, the program was successful in creating a new permanent position (assistant athletic trainer), which became effective in the fall of 1993.
 Three graduate assistant positions were eliminated to create this position.

-During that time a great deal of effort (two years of planning) went into devising an objective admission procedure to accommodate the significant number of entering freshmen who sought athletic training as a career.
-The curriculum was revised and the “new program” initiated in 1993.
+During that time a great deal of effort, which included two years of planning, went into devising an objective admission procedure to accommodate the significant number of entering freshmen who sought athletic training as a career.
+The curriculum was revised and the “new program” was initiated in 1993.
 The “old” program was phased out completely.
 The transition to the new program, and the incorporation of the assistant athletic trainer, was assessed as being successful.

 In 1994, the Athletic Training Program was one of the first eleven programs in the country to be accredited by the Commission for Accreditation of Allied Health Programs (CAAHEP) with the new standards.
 The program was re-accreditation by CAAHEP in 1999 through 2004, making it one of the very first programs in the country to be re-accredited.